junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The woman looks at them, moving her wide sad eyes from Sam to Dean, as if she only now gets a good look at them.
 "What is happening?
 Where is Nick?"

-Dean huffs a laugh.
+Dean huffs a dry laugh.
 "Yeah, lady, exactly our questions, too: 'What's happening' and 'Where's Nick'."

-Sam answers, "I'm Sam, this is Dean.
+Sam answers, "I'm Sam, and this is Dean.
 We're looking for Nick, too.
+Maybe we can help.
 Who are you?"

 "Sarah," the woman answers dreamily, "and this is Teddy.
 Please tell me what's happening."
 Her tone is terrified, but nothing hateful or outrageous as they usually seen in vengeful spirits.

 Sam exhales slowly, lowering his gun, stepping to her carefully like approaching a scared wild creature.
-"Sarah, it might be a little difficult to take, but, uh... you are dead, and now a ghost."
+"Sarah, it might be a little difficult to take, but, uh... you are dead, and now you are a ghost."
 He exchanges an unnerving look with Dean, waiting.

 "I know," Sarah says, much to their surprise.
 "I remember having to see my husband say 'Yes' to the Devil, right there in our bedroom, and there was nothing I could do to save him.
 It broke my heart."